OmphileRamadie/Mmino-Search-Application/README.md

 * Now type 'npm start' to start the react server, runs the app in the development mode.
 * Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Testing

-### Backend
- From the command line interface navigate to the backend directory and  type 'npm test' to run the test scripts

-### Frontend
-From the command line interface navigate to the frontend directory and  type 'npm test' to run the test scripts